pkardas/notes/books/nlp-book.md

 *Normalisation*

-Task of putting words in a standard format, choosing a single normal form for words with multiple forms like USA/US.
+Task of putting words in a standard format, choosing a single normal form for words with multiple forms like the USA/US.
 Valuable proces despite spelling information is lost.

 Case folding - mapping everything to lower/upper case.
-However might give wrong results, eg.: US (country) -> us ( people, we)
+However, might give wrong results, e.g.: US (country) -> us ( people, we)

 *Lemmatisation*